Youtrip Boosts Digital Wallet Stock And Flow Limits, Paving Way For A Smoother And More Seamless Payment Experience

 In addition to the existing Fraud Monitoring System and One-Lock Switch feature that provide users with the ability to lock and contain further exposure and threats within the compromised card, YouTrip rolls out:

-1. Dedicated Fraud Reporting Email where users who suspect suspicious activities can report and receive support from the 24/7 customer service team by emailing in to [email protected] .
+1. Dedicated Fraud Reporting Email where users who suspect suspicious activities can report and receive support from the 24/7 customer service team by emailing in to ... .

 2. Kill Switch Activation allows users to immediately suspend their entire account that might have been compromised by calling +65 6904 9334.
 This strong defence mechanism effectively stops* all new transactions and logins for all parties, including the user.